Foods to help boost energy and reduce stress

 It’s obvious but processed foods such as unhealthy snacks and ready meals are often low in fibre and high in sugar, causing significant fluctuations in blood sugar levels which results in low energy.
 Unhealthy foods can contribute to poor sleep, affect your mood and lead to feelings of stress.

-Your lifestyle.
-It can make a huge difference to how you feel.
+Your lifestyle can make a huge difference to how you feel.
 It may feel like it's stating the obvious but...

-- Keep active and sleep: Essential for energy levels and reducing stress, so make sure you are doing regular exercise and getting enough zzzzz time!
+- Keep active and sleep: Essential for energy levels, so make sure you are doing regular exercise and getting enough zzzzz time!

 - Get outside: not only is time-out important, you will also help to boost your Vitamin D levels from natural light, helping boost your energy.

 - Relax!: factoring in regular me-time from a busy life is important to help reduce stress and give you some breathing space.